-The Texas Recreation and Park Society (TRAPS) is a nonprofit educational and professional organization founded more than 75 years ago to advance the profession of parks, recreation, and leisure services in Texas.
+The Texas Recreation and Park Society (TRAPS) is a nonprofit educational and professional organization founded 76 years ago to advance the profession of parks, recreation, and leisure services in Texas.

 A state affiliate member of the National Recreation and Park Association (NRPA), TRAPS also maintains professional affiliate relationships with several state universities, athletic and civic organizations, recreational entities, state agencies, and commercial vendors who provide services or programs related to parks, recreation, and leisure service management.